 Online Threat Assessment Training Program

-The PCCD K-12 Threat Assessment training can be applied to Act 48 Continuing Professional Education (CPE) hours.
+Continuing Education Information.
+The PCCD K-12 Threat Assessment training can be applied to Act 48 Continuing Professional Education (CPE) hours (see Section 1303-E(b)(2) of the Public School Code).
 Those undertaking the training (both online and in-person) should submit their certificates of completion through their school entity to be credited the CPE hours.
-The context for this is as follows:

 (Note: More information about these professional education requirements and other resources are available on PDE’s Continuing Education webpage).
 Please note that, at the end of each of the modules you will be asked to submit your completion using a simple form asking for your email address.
 This ‘module completion form’ enables the project to track how many people are accessing the online training and to tag completed modules to each individual learner, and so is how the project is able to determine who has completed all core modules and will receive their certificate of completion.